-Celebrating outstanding and inspirational stories from across the UK and internationally.
+Celebrating outstanding and inspirational stories from across the UK.

 Thank you to everyone that joined us at the 2023 Awards Ceremony at The Dickens Inn London!

 Congratulations to everybody who was nominated for an award, and a special well done to the winners.
 There are no losers when it comes to the mental health awards, and we are proud of everybody who has done so much to make a difference to the lives of others.

 “We are passionate about mental health, and these awards are dedicated to everybodywho has had a positive impact in supporting other people who struggle with their mental health.

 Every person or business nominated for an award deserves it for the monumental efforts they have put in to help others and to make a difference where it is needed.

 The Mental Health Tick is proud to organise these awards – and we are equally proud to be able to reward these people for the wonderful work they do.”